nguyen-group/QERaman/README.md

     cd QERaman/src
     make all

-It noted that the reader should `make pw pp ph` in the Quantum ESPRESSO directory before `make all` in the QERaman directory.
+It noted that the reader should do `make pw pp ph` in the Quantum ESPRESSO directory before `make all` in the QERaman directory since the Makefile of QERaman is linked to the libraries PW, PP, and PH of Quantum ESPRESSO.
 Also, consider adding the `QERaman/bin` to the environment variables `PATH`.

 # Documentation
 The documentation can be found on the GitHub wiki page: https://github.com/nguyen-group/QERaman/wiki.